JCLaHoot/react-dnd-demo/README.md

 I created this demo because I had trouble figuring out the examples in the react-dnd documentation, and found that it wasn't sufficiently generic.
 This is the demo that I would have liked to have had from the get go.
-Feel free to add or remove

-To see the demo:
+# To install:

 ### 1. Download the repo